kevintpeng/Learn-Something-Every-Day/Computer-Science-Concepts/Object Oriented Priciples.md

 There is an implicit default copy constructor predefined for every class, it performs a memberwise copy construction, for every subpart of Classname.

 **Rule of 3**: if your class needs to override the default implementation of any of the destructorm copy constructor or `=` operator, then it should be explicitly defined for all three.

+### Destructor
+Handles freeing memory, and is *implicitly* called when an objects scope is exited or `delete` is called on object.
+- Says what happens to heap-based sub parts of object.
+- good practice to log what happens in dtor

+### Sharing Objects
+1. Objects to be shared should be declared on the heap using a ptr.
+2. Need clear "owner", who is responsible for deletion in dtor.
+3. "owner" needs protocol for transferring ownership.